-Experts Aghast Over Russian Claim Of Nuclear-Powered Missile With Unlimited Range
+Experts Aghast At Russian Claim Of Nuclear-Powered Missile With Unlimited Range

 While American officials say the U.S. system is mainly designed to protect against a limited attack from North Korea, the Russians believe it could be used against them as well.

-"They think our missile defenses are much more effective than we think our missile defense are," Acton says.
+"They think our missile defenses are much more effective than we think our missile defenses are," Acton says.

 President Trump's budget is requesting $12.9 billion for missile defense programs in the coming year.
 That money will go toward new radars and additional interceptors.